Firouz Naderi: Political affiliation

-He is a registered Democrat.
+Naderi was a registered Democrat.
 His view on the political system in Iran is that the people living in Iran should decide what is the best system of government for them.
-But, he favors a democratically elected, secular government, observing full civil liberties and human rights with separation of "church" and state.
-He himself has no religious affiliation.
-However, in an interview in 2011, he called himself a "spiritual" person, believing in "something" beyond himself but not within the framework of any religion.
+But, he favored a democratically elected, secular government, observing full civil liberties and human rights with separation of "church" and state.
+He had no religious affiliation.
+However, in an interview in 2011, he called himself a "spiritual" person, believing in "something" beyond himself, but not within the framework of any religion.

 Representing Iran at the 89th Academy Awards

-He and Anousheh Ansari represented Iranian filmmaker Asghar Farhadi at the 89th Academy Awards on for its winning in the Best Foreign Language Film category.
-Because of Farhadi's absence due to president Trump's 2017 immigration ban over seven Muslim countries including Iran; Farhadi selected Naderi and Ansari as his representatives at the Oscars, given that both of them are successful Iranian-Americans who immigrated to the US.
+Naderi and Anousheh Ansari represented Iranian filmmaker Asghar Farhadi at the 89th Academy Awards for his winning in the Best Foreign Language Film category.
+Because of Farhadi's absence due to president Trump's 2017 immigration restrictions over seven Muslim countries including Iran; Farhadi selected Naderi and Ansari as his representatives at the Oscars, given that both of them are successful Iranian-Americans who immigrated to the US.
 On February 26, 2017, they accepted the Academy Award for Best Foreign Language Film for The Salesman on Farhadi's behalf.
-In the press briefing after the award when asked why he and Anousheh were chosen by the filmmaker to accept the award, he replied that it likely was because both Anousheh and he have a space perspective of Earth, "As you pull away from the Earth and look back at it all you see is a beautiful blue planet without any lines, borders or -- walls.
-Home to all of us."
+In the press briefing after the award when asked why he and Anousheh were chosen by the filmmaker to accept the award, he replied that it likely was because both Anousheh and he have a space perspective of Earth, "As you pull away from the Earth and look back at it all you see is a beautiful blue planet without any lines, borders or – walls.
+Home to all of us".